 Shared VPC considerations

-To use a Cloud DNS managed private zone, Cloud DNS forwarding zone, or Cloud DNS peering zone with Shared VPC, you must create the zone in the host project, then add the appropriate Shared VPC network(s) to the list of authorized networks for that zone.
+To use a Cloud DNS managed private zone, Cloud DNS forwarding zone, or Cloud DNS peering zone with Shared VPC, you must create the zone in the host project, and then add one or more Shared VPC networks to the list of authorized networks for that zone.

 For more information, see Best practices for Cloud DNS private zones.